glorian1999/-Biodiversity-Informatics-project/README.md

-# -Biodiversity-Informatics-project
+#  Biodiversity Informatics project

-This repository included the mapping data and the code for leaflet
+This repository included the mapping data and the code for leaflet.